nahueldsanchez/nahueldsanchez.github.io/_posts/2022-01-24-Solving-DVDChallenges-3-4.md

 1. Executes the "flashLoan" function from TrustedLenderPool borrowing 0 tokens.
 2. As `target` for the `target.functionCall(data)` it sets the address of the DamnValuableToken, and as function to call (data) the `approve(address,uint256)` function.
 Doing this, it tricks the `TrusterLenderPool` into executing a call to `DamnValuableToken` approving the spending of X tokens to his (attacker) address.
-3. Once the flashLoan finishes, it then executes `transferFrom` fuction from DamnValuableToken, transfering tokens from the `TrustedLenderPool` back to the Attacker.
+3. Once the flashLoan finishes, it then executes `transferFrom` function from DamnValuableToken, transferring tokens from the `TrustedLenderPool` back to the Attacker.
 Remember that this was previously allowed in step 2.

 All of these steps are executed in the constructor function, so it is only needed one transaction (the deployment of the attacker contract).
 Kudos to Pablo Artuso that gave me this little hint.
 You can read his solution for these challenges [here](https://lmkalg.github.io/).